Lbelus/my_qwasar_lib/c/my_malloc_436_belus_l_m1a/README.md

 ## Installation

-This malloc lib can run a substitute for stdlib.h on malloc, calloc, realloc, free and malloc_usable_size using LD_PRELOAD trick :
+This malloc lib can run as a substitute for stdlib.h on malloc, calloc, realloc, free and malloc_usable_size using LD_PRELOAD trick :

 Insert inside the terminal :
 1.